dpiras/GMM-MI/README.md

     mi_estimator = EstimateMI()
     MI_mean, MI_std = mi_estimator.fit(X)

-This yields (0.21 &pm; 0.04) nats, well in agreement with the theoretical value of 0.22 nats.
+This yields (0.21 &pm; 0.04) nat, well in agreement with the theoretical value of 0.22 nat.
 If you want to visualize the fitted model over your input data, you can run:

     import matplotlib.pyplot as plt
     fig, ax = plt.subplots(1, 1, figsize=(11, 11))